nori-parelius/noriparelius/content/post/my-year-with-zettelkasten.md

 ## Zettelkasten is a real Memex {#zettelkasten-is-a-real-memex}

-Memex -- short for memory expander -- is a fictional machine from a 1945-book "As we may think" by Vannevar Bush (which I haven't read, actually, just heard about)..
+Memex -- short for memory expander -- is a fictional machine from a 1945-book "As we may think" by Vannevar Bush (which I haven't read, actually, just heard about).
 Memex organises a user's thoughts and semi-automatically brings related ideas together.
 A number of bloggers were inspired by memex, among them one of my favourites -- Cory Doctorow ([his blog post about The Memex Method](https://pluralistic.net/2021/05/09/the-memex-method/)).
 Memex might be fictional, but Zettelkasten does what memex sets out to do.
-It is a way to organise one's thougths and provide a framework for connecting them.
+It is a way to organise one's thoughts and provide a framework for connecting them.

 The godfather of Zettelkasten, Niklas Luhmann, talked about his Zettelkasten more as a writing partner than a mere tool.
 One would almost get the impression that his Zettelkasten was alive.